PatelVatsalB21/Mixed_Signal_Frequency_Divider/README.md

 # Mixed Signal Frequency Divider
-# Frequency Divider Using Astable Multivibrator and MOD-4 Counter
+This repository presents the design of Frequency Divider Using Astable Multivibrator and MOD-4 Counter as a mixed signal circuit.
+The Astable Multivibrator is designed as an analog circuit while the MOD-4 Counter is designed as a digital circuit.

+## Table of Contents
 - [Abstract](#abstract)
 - [Reference Circuit Diagram](#reference-circuit-diagram)
 - [Reference Waveform](#reference-waveform)